Skip to main content

 Filters

-The filter bar appears above the table.
-From left to right, the controls are:
+The filter bar appears above the table:

 The main table lists every thread and playbook run within the selected time range.
 Each row shows: